zoelesv/README.md/README.md

 # Hi there 👋

-I'm Zoe, a student and App creator living in Mountain View, California.
+I'm Zoe, an App creator living in Mountain View, California.

 ## About me